Volume 38 Issue 7

 • Author Bio:

-• Drs.
-Y.Z. and X.G. had full access to all data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
-Drs.
-X.G. and Y.S. jointly directed the study and contributed equally as corresponding authors.
-Drs.
-L.L. provided the patients' histopathological sections.
-All authors contributed to patient data collection, data analysis, and manuscript preparation.
-All authors critically reviewed the manuscript, approved the final version, and agreed to be accountable for all aspects of the work.
+• The study design was conceived by Dr. Yongchang Sun.
+Full access to all data and responsibility for the integrity and accuracy of the data analysis were provided by Drs.
+Yue Zhang and Xiaoyan Gai.
+Joint supervision of the study and equal contributions as corresponding authors were provided by Drs.
+Xiaoyan Gai and Yongchang Sun.
+Histopathological sections from patients were provided by Dr. Liang Li.
+All the authors contributed to patient data collection, data analysis, and manuscript drafting.
+All the authors critically revised the manuscript, approved the final version, and agreed to be accountable for all aspects of this study.

 • There are no conflicts of interest to declare.

-• This study was approved by the Medical Ethics Committee of Peking University Third Hospital (Ethical approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (Ethical approval number: YJS-2022-043).
-All patients signed informed consent forms.
+• This study was approved by the Medical Ethics Committee of Peking University Third Hospital (ethics approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (ethics approval number: YJS-2022-043).
+Written informed consent was obtained from all the patients.

 • &These authors contributed equally to this work.

-Abstract: Objective Cigarette smoking exacerbates progression of pulmonary tuberculosis (TB) .
-The role of tertiary lymphoid structures (TLS) in chronic lung diseases has gained attention, but it remains unclear whether smoking-exacerbated lung damage in TB is associated with TLS.
-This study aims to analyze the characteristics of pulmonary TLS in smoking TB patients and therefore to explore the possible role of TLS in smoking-related lung injury in TB.
-Methods Lung tissues from 36 male patients (18 smokers and 18 non-smokers) who underwent surgical resection due to pulmonary TB were included in this study.
-Pathological and immunohistological analysis was conducted to evaluate the quantity of TLS, and chest CT was used to assess the severity of lung lesions.
-The correlation between TLS quantity and TB lesion severity scores was analyzed.
-Immune cells and chemokines for TLS formation were also evaluated and compared between smoker and nonsmoker patients.
-Results Smoking TB patients had significantly more TLS than non-smokers (P < 0.001).
-TLS quantity in both lung parenchyma and peribronchial regions correlated with TB lesion severity on chest CT (parenchyma: r = 0.5767; peribronchial: r = 0.7373; both P < 0.001).
-Immunohistochemical analysis showed increased B cells, T cells, and CXCL13 expression in smoker patients with TB (P < 0.001).
-Conclusion Smoking TB patients exhibited increased pulmonary TLS, which was associated with exacerbated lung lesions on chest CT, suggesting that cigarette smoking may exacerbate lung damage by promoting TLS formation.
+Abstract: Objective Cigarette smoking exacerbates the progression of pulmonary tuberculosis (TB).
+The role of tertiary lymphoid structures (TLS) in chronic lung diseases has gained attention; however, it remains unclear whether smoking-exacerbated lung damage in TB is associated with TLS.
+This study aimed to analyze the characteristics of pulmonary TLS in smokers with TB and to explore the possible role of TLS in smoking-related lung injury in TB.
+Methods Lung tissues from 36 male patients (18 smokers and 18 non-smokers) who underwent surgical resection for pulmonary TB were included in this study.
+Pathological and immunohistological analyses were conducted to evaluate the quantity of TLS, and chest computed tomography (CT) was used to assess the severity of lung lesions.
+The correlation between the TLS quantity and TB lesion severity scores was analyzed.
+The immune cells and chemokines involved in TLS formation were also evaluated and compared between smokers and non-smokers.
+Results Smoker patients with TB had significantly higher TLS than non-smokers (P < 0.001).
+The TLS quantity in both the lung parenchyma and peribronchial regions correlated with TB lesion severity on chest CT (parenchyma: r = 0.5767; peribronchial: r = 0.7373; both P < 0.001).
+Immunohistochemical analysis showed increased B cells, T cells, and C-X-C motif chemokine ligand 13 (CXCL13) expression in smoker patients with TB (P < 0.001).
+Conclusion Smoker TB patients exhibited increased pulmonary TLS, which was associated with exacerbated lung lesions on chest CT, suggesting that cigarette smoking may exacerbate lung damage by promoting TLS formation.

-Drs.
-Y.Z. and X.G. had full access to all data in the study and take responsibility for the integrity of the data and the accuracy of the data analysis.
-Drs.
-X.G. and Y.S. jointly directed the study and contributed equally as corresponding authors.
-Drs.
-L.L. provided the patients' histopathological sections.
-All authors contributed to patient data collection, data analysis, and manuscript preparation.
-All authors critically reviewed the manuscript, approved the final version, and agreed to be accountable for all aspects of the work.
+The study design was conceived by Dr. Yongchang Sun.
+Full access to all data and responsibility for the integrity and accuracy of the data analysis were provided by Drs.
+Yue Zhang and Xiaoyan Gai.
+Joint supervision of the study and equal contributions as corresponding authors were provided by Drs.
+Xiaoyan Gai and Yongchang Sun.
+Histopathological sections from patients were provided by Dr. Liang Li.
+All the authors contributed to patient data collection, data analysis, and manuscript drafting.
+All the authors critically revised the manuscript, approved the final version, and agreed to be accountable for all aspects of this study.

 There are no conflicts of interest to declare.

-This study was approved by the Medical Ethics Committee of Peking University Third Hospital (Ethical approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (Ethical approval number: YJS-2022-043).
-All patients signed informed consent forms.
+This study was approved by the Medical Ethics Committee of Peking University Third Hospital (ethics approval number: M2022296) and the Medical Ethics Committee of Beijing Chest Hospital (ethics approval number: YJS-2022-043).
+Written informed consent was obtained from all the patients.

 &These authors contributed equally to this work.

 Citation: Yue Zhang, Liang Li, Zikang Sheng, Yafei Rao, Xiang Zhu, Yu Pang, Mengqiu Gao, Xiaoyan Gai, Yongchang Sun.
-Increased Tertiary Lymphoid Structures are Associated with Exaggerated Tissue Damage in the Lung of Smoker Patients with Pulmonary Tuberculosis[J].
-Biomedical and Environmental Sciences. doi: 10.3967/bes2025.020
+Increased Tertiary Lymphoid Structures are Associated with Exaggerated Lung Tissue Damage in Smokers with Pulmonary Tuberculosis[J].
+Biomedical and Environmental Sciences, 2025, 38(7): 810-818. doi: 10.3967/bes2025.020

-In recent years, the role of tertiary lymphoid structures (TLS) in chronic inflammation and immune responses has garnered increasing attention.
-TLS are ectopic lymphoid structures formed by the aggregation of lymphocytes from peripheral tissues in response to inflammation or infection, which typically provide localized immune protection[12,13].
+Recently, the role of tertiary lymphoid structures (TLS) in chronic inflammation and immune responses has garnered increasing attention.
+TLS are ectopic lymphoid structures formed by the aggregation of lymphocytes from peripheral tissues in response to inflammation or infection, and typically provide localized immune protection[12,13].
 Studies have shown that TLS are widely present in the airways and lung parenchyma of patients with chronic pulmonary diseases such as chronic obstructive pulmonary disease (COPD).
-Furthermore, their numbers are positively correlated with lung function decline and COPD exacerbation, suggesting that TLS may play a critical role in the chronic pathogenesis of COPD[14,15].
-As well-known, COPD is a heterogeneous pulmonary condition characterized by persistent airway inflammation and airflow obstruction, mostly associated with cigarette smoking[16], but pulmonary TB is also an important risk factor for COPD in LMICS[16].
-However, the potential mechanisms underlying so-called TB-associated COPD are largely unexplored.
+Furthermore, their numbers were positively correlated with lung function decline and COPD exacerbation, suggesting that TLS may play a critical role in the chronic pathogenesis of COPD[14,15].
+COPD is a heterogeneous pulmonary condition characterized by persistent airway inflammation and airflow obstruction, mostly associated with cigarette smoking[16], but pulmonary TB is also an important risk factor for COPD in LMICS[16].
+However, the mechanisms underlying TB-associated COPD remain largely unknown.

-Based on our previous observation that cigarette smoking is associated with more severe lung lesions in TB[10],this study focuses on analyzing the structural, cellular and molecular characteristics of pulmonary TLS in the lung tissues of smoking TB patients undergoing surgery.
-The study aims to explore whether TLS formation is associated with exacerbated lung damage in pulmonary TB, and thereby to provide new perspectives on the interactive mechanisms between TB and cigarette smoking, which may shed light on the understanding of the pathobiology of TB-associated COPD.
+Based on our previous observation that cigarette smoking is associated with more severe lung lesions in TB[10], this study focused on analyzing the structural, cellular, and molecular characteristics of pulmonary TLS in the lung tissues of smokers with TB who underwent surgery.
+This study aimed to explore whether TLS formation is associated with exacerbated lung damage in pulmonary TB, and thereby provide new perspectives on the interactive mechanisms between TB and cigarette smoking, which may shed light on the pathobiology of TB-associated COPD.

-• We enrolled male patients who underwent lobectomy due to pulmonary TB or lung nodules/masses at Beijing Chest Hospital between 2018 and 2024.
-Postoperative pathological diagnosis confirmed pulmonary TB in all cases, in accordance with the 2018 Chinese TB diagnostic criteria[17].
-Patients were divided in two groups based on smoking history: the smoking TB group (smoking index ≥10 pack-years) and the non-smoking TB group (no history of smoking).
+• We enrolled male patients who underwent lobectomy for pulmonary TB or lung nodules/masses at Beijing Chest Hospital between 2018 and 2024.
+The postoperative pathological diagnosis confirmed pulmonary TB in all patients in accordance with the 2018 Chinese TB diagnostic criteria[17].
+Patients were divided in two groups based on smoking history: the smoking TB group (smoking index ≥ 10 pack-years) and the non-smoking TB group (no history of smoking).
 Patients were matched in a 1:1 case-control matching based on age, and 18 patients from each group were selected for analysis.
-Paraffin-embedded postoperative lung tissue samples were collected from all enrolled patients.
+Paraffin-embedded postoperative lung tissue samples were collected from all the enrolled patients.

-• Exclusion criteria included the presence of other chronic respiratory diseases (such as asthma, bronchiectasis, interstitial lung disease, or other structural lung diseases), lung malignancies, HIV, and autoimmune diseases.
+• Exclusion criteria were presence of other chronic respiratory diseases (such as asthma, bronchiectasis, interstitial lung disease, or other structural lung diseases), lung malignancies, human immunodeficiency virus infection, and autoimmune diseases.

-• Baseline information was collected from all study participants, including age, body mass index (BMI), smoking history, pack-years of smoking, comorbidities.
-Preoperative chest CT scans were collected and analyzed.
+• Baseline information including age, body mass index (BMI), smoking history, pack-years smoked, and comorbidities was collected from all study participants.
+Preoperative chest computed tomography (CT) scans were collected and analyzed.

-• Preoperative chest CT images were evaluated for TB severity score using a six-zone scoring method proposed by Casarini et al. in 1999[18].
+• Preoperative chest CT images were evaluated for TB severity using a six-zone scoring method proposed by Casarini et al. in 1999[18].
 The lungs were divided into six regions: upper (above the carina), middle (between the carina and lower pulmonary veins), and lower (below the lower pulmonary veins) regions for both lungs.
-The scoring was based on the percentage of lung parenchyma affected by abnormal findings in each region.
-The scores were as follows: 1 point for <25% involvement, 2 points for 25%-50%, 3 points for 50%-75%, and 4 points for >75%.
+Scoring was based on the percentage of lung parenchyma affected by abnormal findings in each region.
+The scores were as follows: 1 point for < 25% involvement, 2 points for 25%–50% involvement, 3 points for 50%–75% involvement, and 4 points for > 75% involvement.
 The total score was obtained by summing the scores of all regions, with a total score range from 0 to 24.
-The chest CT scoring was performed by two experienced pulmonologists and one radiologist.
+Chest CT scoring was performed by two experienced pulmonologists and one radiologist.

-• Lung tissue samples were paraffin-embedded and sectioned into 4 µm thick slices for hematoxylin and eosin (HE) staining to observe the distribution and structural characteristics of pulmonary TLS.
-The analysis of TLS followed standard methods described in the literature.
-Aggregates with 50 or more lymphocytes were defined as TLS[19], while areas with fewer than 50 cells were considered lymphocyte aggregates.
-For each patient's sample, the number of TLS in the peribronchial and lung parenchymal regions was quantified.
-The infiltration in the peribronchial region was standardized by the number of bronchi in each lung section, while the infiltration in the lung parenchyma was standardized by the area of the parenchyma.
+• Lung tissue samples were paraffin-embedded and sectioned into 4 µm thick slices for hematoxylin and eosin staining to observe the distribution and structural characteristics of pulmonary TLS.
+The analysis of TLS followed the standard methods described in the literature.
+Aggregates with 50 or more lymphocytes were defined as TLS[19], whereas areas with fewer than 50 cells were considered lymphocyte aggregates.
+For each patient sample, the number of TLS in the peribronchial and lung parenchymal regions was quantified.
+The infiltration in the peribronchial region was standardized by the number of bronchi in each lung section, whereas the infiltration in the lung parenchyma was standardized by the area of the parenchyma.
 All samples were examined by a pulmonologist and a pathologist.

-• Immunohistochemical staining was performed using CD20 (Abcam, USA) and CXCL13 (Abcam, USA) markers to further analyze the cellular composition and molecular characteristics of TLS.
-CD20, a marker for B cells, was used to assess the distribution and number of B cells within the TLS.
+• Immunohistochemical staining was performed using cluster of differentiation 20 (CD20) (Abcam, USA) and C-X-C motif chemokine ligand 13 (CXCL13) (Abcam, USA) markers to further analyze the cellular composition and molecular characteristics of the TLS.
+CD20, a marker of B cells, was used to assess the distribution and number of B cells within the TLS.
 CXCL13, a chemokine that attracts B cells and T follicular helper cells (Tfh), was also examined.
-After immunohistochemical staining, each sample was photographed under a microscope, and the number of CXCL13-positive cells per unit area and the average size of CD20+ B cell follicles were recorded for quantitative analysis.
+After immunohistochemical staining, each sample was photographed under a microscope, and the number of CXCL13-positive cells per unit area and the average size of the CD20+ B cell follicles were recorded for quantitative analysis.

-• To investigate immune cell subsets within TLS, multicolor immunofluorescence staining was conducted.
-Markers included: CD4 (Abcam, USA) and CD8 (Abcam, USA) for helper T cells and cytotoxic T cells, respectively; CD20 for B cells and CD138 for plasma cells (activated B cells).
-The stained sections were analyzed under a fluorescence microscope, where the quantity and distribution patterns of different immune cell subsets were assessed.
+• To investigate the immune cell subsets within the TLS, multicolor immunofluorescence staining was performed.
+Markers included CD4 (Abcam, USA) and CD8 (Abcam, USA) for helper T cells and cytotoxic T cells, respectively; CD20 for B cells; and CD138 for plasma cells (activated B cells).
+Stained sections were analyzed under a fluorescence microscope, and the quantity and distribution patterns of different immune cell subsets were assessed.
 All samples were reviewed by a pulmonologist and a pathologist.

-• Data were statistically analyzed using SPSS software.
-The differences in the number of TLS and the expression of immune markers between smoking and non-smoking TB groups were compared using independent sample t-tests or Mann-Whitney U tests.
-Pearson correlation analysis was used to examine the relationship between CT scores and the number of TLS, in order to explore the correlation between TLS and the severity of TB.
-A p-value of <0.05 was considered statistically significant.
+• Data were statistically analyzed using the Statistical Package for the Social Sciences (SPSS) software.
+The differences in the number of TLS and the expression of immune markers between the smoking and non-smoking TB groups were compared using independent sample t-tests or Mann–Whitney U tests.
+Pearson correlation analysis was used to examine the relationship between CT scores and the number of TLS to explore the correlation between TLS and the severity of TB.
+A P-value of < 0.05 was considered statistically significant.

-• A total of 36 male TB patients were included in this study, with 18 patients in the smoking group and 18 in the non-smoking group.
-There were no significant differences between the two groups in terms of age, BMI, and comorbidity such as hypertension and diabetes.
-The baseline characteristics are summarized in Table 1.
+• A total of 36 male patients with TB were included in this study, with 18 each in the smoking and non-smoking groups.
+There were no significant differences between the two groups in terms of age, BMI, or comorbidities, such as hypertension and diabetes.
+The baseline characteristics of the patients are summarized in Table 1.

 Comorbidity